Noncommutative coordinates for symplectic representations: Moduli spaces of framed and decorated local systems

 Therefore, on one hand

 \end{proof}

-\section{Moduli spaces of framed and decorated local systems}
+\chapter{Moduli spaces of framed and decorated local systems}

-This section describes the framed and decorated local systems whose moduli spaces are later parameterized.
+This chapter describes the framed and decorated local systems whose moduli spaces are later parametrized.
 The interpretation of these spaces in term of \enquote{genuine} representations are also given.
 We introduce Maslov indices for triples associated with framed local systems and explain how these can be used to calculate the Toledo number.
-The characterization of maximal representations in term of these Maslov indices will lead to a definition of maximal framed local system.
+The characterization of maximal representations in term of these Maslov indices will lead to the definition of maximal framed local systems.

-\subsection{Topological data}
+\section{Topological data}